Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 Exact Patterns
 ~~~~~~~~~~~~~~
 The **exact** type of Selenium pattern is of marginal usefulness.
 It uses no special characters at all.
-So, if one needed to look for
+So, if you needed to look for
 an actual asterisk character (which is special for both globbing and
 regular expression patterns), the **exact** pattern would be one way
 to do that.
-For example, if one wanted to select an item labeled
+For example, if you wanted to select an item labeled
 "Real \*" from a dropdown, the following code might work or it might not.
 The asterisk in the ``glob:Real *`` pattern will match anything or nothing.
 So, if there was an earlier select option labeled "Real Numbers," it would